Annielytix/adbcicd/README.md

 ![alt text](./readme_images/ado_rp_qa_variable_form.png)

-3. After each Variable Value has been assigned click the   to encrypt its value in the pipeline.
+3. After each Variable Value has been assigned click the   to encrypt its value in the stage.
 4. Repeat Steps 2 and 3 above to set up a variable group for the targeted Production Environment.
-### Create the Release Pipeline
+### Create the Release stage
-1. In the Azure DevOps portal Click on Pipelines -> Releases in the left menu
+1. In the Azure DevOps portal Click on stages -> Releases in the left menu

 ![alt text](./readme_images/ado_rp_rp_button_click.png)

-2. Click The New pipeline menu item and select New release pipeline
+2. Click The New stage menu item and select New release stage

 ![alt text](./readme_images/ado_rp_new_rp.png)